ShortArrow/vsixHarvester/README.md

 - Supports proxy configuration.
 - Option to force re-download even if the file already exists.
 - Provides verbose output for detailed logging.
+- Downloads a single extension by its ID.

 ### Prerequisites